CryptoBlades/cb-gitbook-wiki/getting-started/purchasing-skill.md

 Be patient and wait for pending transactions to complete.
 Repeated clicking may cause multiple transactions to register and unnecessary gas fees might be paid.
 {% endhint %}

-Once your transaction has completed you should see your SKILL balance reflected in your MetaMask Assets tab.
+Once your transaction has completed you should see your $XWeapon balance reflected in your MetaMask Assets tab.

-If SKILL isn't listed on your assets, you may click "Add Token" and input the contract address for SKILL found below:
+If $XWeapon isn't listed on your assets, you may click "Add Token" and input the contract address for $XWeapon found below:

 > 0x154a9f9cbd3449ad22fdae23044319d6ef2a1fab